Preakness Stakes 2026 Betting Preview: Winner Odds, Predictions, & Best Bets

 Talkin secured third place in a solid bid with Joel Rosario piloting in the $1.25 million race.
 Further Ado dismantled the competition, but Talkin was just 1 ¾ lengths off the pace to place second.

 It won’t be an easy trip for Talkin, but if he can improve on his latest start, then he should have a big chance.
-At +2200, there’s strong value in play as one of the best Preakness Stakes picks.
+At +1200, there’s strong value in play as one of the best Preakness Stakes picks.

 Preakness Stakes 2026 Predictions and Best Bet

-Nevertheless, I like Taj Mahal’s progress and is on track to reach peak form in the Preakness Stakes.
+I like Taj Mahal’s progress and he is on track to reach peak form in the Preakness Stakes.
 Although he hasn’t faced elite competition, Taj Mahal’s latest performance in the Federico Tesio Stakes would put him clear of this field at Laurel Park.

-Considering that Golden Tempo and Crude Velocity are not running, there aren’t those top-tier horses in the Preakness this year.
+Considering that Silent Tactic, Golden Tempo and Crude Velocity are not running, there aren’t those top-tier horses in the Preakness this year.
 It’s a fairly weak group without Crude Velocity in the starting gate, who was the clear favorite before Baffert decided to point him elsewhere.

 At +500 odds, Taj Mahal carries the best value for our 2026 Preakness Stakes best bets.